A woman with dark brown hair, wearing a blue shirt looks into the camera.

 Page reviewed: 24/02/2026

 Lucia Gutierrez is a professor of crop breeding and crop diversity since 1 September 2025.
-Her inauguration lecture has the title "Climate-Ready corps: Decoding the secret of plant resilience".
+Her inauguration lecture has the title "Climate-Ready crops: Decoding the secret of plant resilience".

-A woman walking on a green lush field.
+A woman walking on a field with green crops.

 Press photo